Study-Tracker/study-tracker-cdk/README.md

 This is an AWS CDK package for deploying Study Tracker with all required services configured via CloudFormation.
 This
 includes:

-- EC2 instance for running the Study Tracker web application.
+- EC2 instance for running the Study Tracker web application
-- PostgreSQL database in RDS.
+- PostgreSQL database in RDS
-- ElasticSearch single-node cluster for power search.
+- ElasticSearch single-node cluster for power search
 - EventBridge bus for publishing application events
 - An S3 bucket for application storage

+A few things this script will *not* provision for you, which you should create ahead of time:

+- A VPC and subnets for hosting the application and databases
+- An EC2 SSH keypair for connecting to your instance
+- An email server and account that supports SMTP
+- An Egnyte tenant with a registered API application and key
+- A Benchling tenant with registered App and credentials

 ## Deploying the stack